 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projected job growth of 13% for postsecondary teachers in general, a broader category that includes assistant professors of neurobiology, from 2014-2024.
-As of May 2014, the BLS reported a median annual salary of $75,320 for postsecondary biology teachers.
-Research assistants to biological scientists, which the BLS refers to as biological technicians, could expect job growth of 5%, about as fast as the average for all occupations, from 2014-2024, and earned a median annual salary of $41,650 as of May 2015.
-The BLS predicted job growth of 8% for biochemists and biophysicists in the same decade, a faster growth than the average for all occupations; this group earned a median annual salary of $82,150 as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) projected job growth of 11% for postsecondary teachers in general, a broader category that includes assistant professors of neurobiology, from 2018-2028.
+As of May 2018, the BLS reported a median annual salary of $82,550 for postsecondary biological science teachers.
+Research assistants to biological scientists, which the BLS refers to as biological technicians, could expect job growth of 7%, faster than the average for all occupations, from 2018-2028, and earned a median annual salary of $44,500 as of May 2018.
+The BLS predicted job growth of 6% for biochemists and biophysicists in the same decade, which is about as fast as the average growth for all occupations; this group earned a median annual salary of $93,280 as of May 2018.

 Upon graduation from a Ph.D. program, many students choose to participate in a postdoctoral fellowship, which involves working closely with and being mentored by specific faculty members.
 Postdoctoral fellows often seek grant money and other funding sources to help support them while they develop their professional skills and knowledge.
 Postdoctoral fellowships provide detailed training in specialized areas, like brain imaging and analysis, neuroengineering and cancer treatment.